jonbnewman/mobx-store-provider/README.md

   // Header.js (A component, we use the store inside) import { observer } from "mobx-react";
   import { useStore } from "mobx-store-provider";

-  import { appStore } from "./App";
+  // We import the store identifier from above import { appStore } from "./App";

-  function selectUser(store) {
+  // A selector we use to grab the user from the store function selectUser(store) {
     return store.user;
   }

   function Header() {
-    const user = useStore(appStore, selectUser);
+    // We use the appStore in this component const user = useStore(appStore, selectUser);
     return <div>User: {user}</div>;
   }